FOCUS-Energy crisis chips away at Europe's industrial might

 PACKING UP

-The feared industrial erosion is already underway.
+Examples of industrial erosion are piling up.
 Europe became a net importer of chemicals for the first time ever this year, according to Cefic, the European Chemical Industry Council.

 More than half of European ammonia production, a key ingredient in fertilisers, has shut, and has been replaced by imports, according to the International Fertilizer Association.

-Norwegian fertiliser maker Yara YAR.OL has cut two-thirds of its European ammonia production and has no immediate plans to ramp it back up.
+Norwegian fertiliser maker Yara YAR.OL is utilising around two-thirds of its European ammonia production capacity.

 "We are watching the situation in the gas market closely and are making contingency plans," CEO Svein Tore Holsether told Reuters via email.